 If you have done your research, you know that a whole-house water filtration system is THE way to ensure water quality.
 However, not everyone needs to go this far.
 In many cases, a smaller endpoint filter is sufficient.
 For instance, if your water quality isn’t that bad, a small-scale device should be enough.
-The two most common options in this department are under sink water filters and countertop models.
+The two most common options in this department are under sink water filters and countertop water filters.

 Under-Sink Filters: The Pros